Ket3r/script-server-wiki/Script-config.md

 	"/home/#1#username=(\w+)#/file.txt"
 ]
 ```

+### `requires_terminal`
+(Linux only)
+Specifies, if the script should be run in pseudo terminal mode.
+This is useful because some programs behave differently in terminal and non-interactive modes.

+_Required_: no
+_Type_: boolean
+_Default_: true

+### `bash_formatting`
+Enables ANSI escape command parsing and showing formatted output on the user interface.
+E.g. \033[01;31m is a bold red text
+Supported escape sequences: 16 text colors and 16 background colors, 4 text styles

+_Required_: no
+_Type_: boolean
+_Default_: true for linux and mac, false otherwise

 ### `parameters`
 List of script parameters.
 Parameters are shown on the GUI and passed to a script exactly in the same order.